gitryder/bible-study/posts/md/LaborPainsAndTheBible.md

 * Which means, childbirth pain wasn't **added** by God it was only **multiplied** by God.
 * Which means, even if Eve hadn't sinned, she would experience pain during childbirth

 Now why did he do that?
 Is He cruel?
 No!
 That I will explain in a future article.
-Stay tuned

 Danyl, I'm getting you now, but wait I have always been told that pain came into the world because of sin and you are saying pain existed already and God only multiplied it?
 WHAT?!!